vidit-maheshwari/Observability-challenge-2025/README.md

   <p><em>Production-Level System Architecture</em></p>
 </div>

-Note: The production architecture diagram will be uploaded soon.
+Note: The production architecture diagram is what we will be implementing for the production system.
 This will showcase a real-world implementation with:
 - High availability setup
 - Load balancing
 - Multi-region deployment